varshabhat42/unified-dev-assistant/README.md

 Visit Github platform (logged in) -> Settings -> Developer settings -> Personal Access Tokens -> Token (classic).
 Give atleast repo, workflow, write:packages, gist, notifications, write:discussion, project permissions.
 **Note:** DO NOT use fine-grained tokens, they might cause issues

-After these changes your .env file should look like:
+How to use these keys:
+Create a .env file in the root directory (if not present).
+Add the below lines to it

 ```bash